Difference between Broadcast vs Troweled Decorative Quartz Flooring?

 To prepare a floor for a troweled quartz flooring system, the floor should be prepped by grinding or shot blasting so the surface is clean of any contaminants as well as roughened.
 The rough surface will be ready to accept the epoxy primer.
 Then, when the floor is ready, the quartz is mixed with the epoxy, to form the epoxy mortar.
 This has the consistency of heavy wet sand and is then applied to the floor by hand using a hand trowel.

 It is generally a faster installation process to apply quartz by trowel.
 This is because the epoxy mortar and the quartz aggregate are applied in one step.
-Also, adding designs into the mortar is usually easier with a troweled on application, because of the thickness.
+Also, adding designs into the mortar is usually easier with a troweled-on application, because of the thickness.
 Another reason is that it is easier to get a more solid delineation between colors with a troweled-on application than with the tossing method of broadcasting.

 The difficulty in the installation of a troweled-on floor is that the thickness of the floor must be kept level across the entire floor even though it is being done by hand.
 This takes some skill and experience.
 If you have several people troweling across a large area, you will likely see some unevenness in the final finished floor.
 This can be resolved by using a power trowel over a large area rather than hand-troweling.